icapps/flutter-model-generator/README.md

 ## Enum support

-Add enums with custom values
+Add enums with custom values (can be mapped to String,double,int)

 ```yaml
 Gender: